-If you fancy a bit of DG in your home this Spring here are a few pieces I love from her new collection.
+In the meantime, if you fancy a bit of Designers Guild in your home this Spring here are a few pieces I love from her new collection.
 An inspirational sourcing day in London doesn’t feel complete without a wander around her shop on the Kings Road!!

 Hollyhock Celadon Cushion